YoungjaeKim/react-kpi-tree/README.md

 - https://github.com/wbkd/react-flow

 ## How to Config
-1. Create `.env` file in the root directory
+1. Go to `/backend` and Copy `.env.example` file to `.env`.
-2. Add the following environment variables
+2. Change the following environment variables if you want.

 ```
 PORT=8080
 MONGODB_DEV=mongodb://localhost:27017/dev